See How They Fly: Synopsis

 Angela shows up to try to stop the event, but Keene ignores her warning.
 He enters a booth, but just as the system is activated, the entire area is teleported to Greenwood by Trieu.
 Trieu explains she needed the Kavalry to capture Manhattan without him detecting her own involvement.
-Due to the Kavalry's ineffective safety measures, Keene is liquefied during the process; his remains spill across the area and into Manhattan's cage once Trieu opens the booth.
+Due to the Kavalry's ineffective safety measures, Keene is liquefied during the process as his remains spill across the area and into Manhattan's cage once Trieu opens the booth.
 Trieu proceeds to kill the Cyclops members on behalf of Will as revenge for their crimes against people of color.
 During this time, Manhattan uses Keene's liquid remains to circumvent the cage inhibiting his powers, teleporting Veidt, Laurie, and Wade to Karnak.
 Manhattan tells Angela he did not teleport her as he did not want to be alone when he dies, as Trieu activates the centrifuge to take Manhattan's powers.
 Manhattan tells Angela he loves her before he is destroyed and his powers are captured.

 At Karnak, Veidt uses the device spawning the benign squid rains to generate a more destructive storm of frozen squid over Tulsa.
 Laurie calls Angela in time to allow her and Bian to take cover, while the squid rain destroys the centrifuge before the transfer of Manhattan's powers can be completed, killing Trieu when it falls onto her.
 Angela takes shelter at a nearby movie theater, where Will is waiting for her with her children.
-Will reveals Manhattan had made a deal with himself and Trieu, having anticipated the events of the night in order to ensure his powers are not placed in the wrong hands.
+Will reveals Manhattan had made a deal with him and Trieu, having anticipated the events of the night in order to ensure his powers are not placed in the wrong hands.

 Veidt offers Laurie and Wade Nite Owl's airship "Archie" (short for Archimedes in the original comic) to return to society.
 Laurie places Veidt under arrest, with Wade having a copy of Veidt's 1985 tape to President Redford on hand as evidence.
+After Veidt gets a positive answer on if Laurie will be going after President Redford, Wade knocks him out.

 Angela invites Will to stay with her family as she takes her children back home.
 As she cleans up broken eggs from an argument between her and Manhattan earlier in the night, she recalls that Manhattan told her once that he could transfer his powers to someone else through an organic medium.
-Finding an unbroken egg, Angela goes to her pool, eats the egg, and prepares to walk on water across the pool.
+Finding an unbroken egg, Angela goes to her pool, eats the egg, and prepares to walk on water across the swimming pool.
 The screen cuts to black as her foot touches the water.